clayh53/tufte-jekyll/README.md

 ```
 And it will add the html spans and superscripts.
 On smaller screens, tapping on the number will reveal the sidenote!

+The `full-width` page layout will not display side notes.
+(It's a full-width page and has no margin)

 ### Margin note

 This tag is essentially the same as a sidenote, but heh, no number.
 Like this: